atreyasha/spam-detection/src/README.md

 ### 5. Model evaluation

 To evaluate our models, we developed scripts that output various metrics such as precision, recall, F-1 score and the ROC-AUC.
-Furthermore, plots of the models and their corresponding evaluation metrics will be made (please install relevant R libraries; see [here](/src/plot_models.R)).
+Furthermore, plots of the models and their corresponding evaluation metrics will be made.
 Please refer to this [readme](/src/docs/model-evaluation.md) for more information on our evaluation procedures.

 ### 6. Summary